Arun Jaitley opts out of new Cabinet, cites health reasons

 I have today written a letter to the Hon’ble Prime Minister, a copy of which I am releasing: pic.twitter.com/8GyVNDcpU7— Arun Jaitley (@arunjaitley) May 29, 2019

-Writing to the prime minister, Jaitley cited health reasons for his decision.
+Writing to the Prime Minister, Jaitley cited health reasons for his decision.
 Jaitley said staying away from any responsibility will help him concentrate on his treatment and health.

 "After my campaign had concluded and you were leaving for Kedarnath, I had orally informed you that even though I was able to discharge the responsibilities assigned to me during the campaign, I would in near future, for some time, like to keep away from any responsibility.
 This will enable me to concentrate on my treatment and health," he said.